 As a prospective college athlete, you may be recruited by schools.
-To ensure that the recruitment process is fair to all colleges and students, the major athletic associations (NCAA, NAIA, and NJCAA) have stringent rules governing this process.
+To ensure that the recruiting process is fair to all colleges and students, the major athletic associations (NCAA, NAIA, and NJCAA) have stringent rules governing this process.

 Why follow recruiting rules at a sports college?